Lausha

-Although this village is not so well known in Nepal, the two popular and renowned lakes Lausha Taal and Gajedi Taal belongs to this village.
-The village is getting more support from VDC for reconstruction of the area to make more comfortable for tourists.
-The construction of the road along the village has already begun and the target of this is to reach to Lumbini(which is just 18 kilometers south), a holy place for Buddhist where Lord Buddha took his birth.
+Although this village is not so well known in Nepal, the two popular and renowned lakes Lausha Taal and Gajedi Taal belong to this village.
+The village is getting more support from VDC for reconstruction of the area to make it more comfortable for tourists.
+The construction of the road along the village has already begun and the target of this is to reach to Lumbini (which is just 18 kilometers south).
+It is a holy place for Buddhist where Lord Buddha took his birth.